willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 > We can't train _one_ MLP 40,000x as fast as a ResNet, but we can train _100_ MLPs 400x as fast as a ResNet.

 <!-- One other interesting thing to note is that the loss for the solo network and for the first network in the batch is the same (up to machine precision) because they were initialized with the same seed. -->

+If you're just here for speed, you're done!
+By passing a different seed to initialize each network with, this procedure will train many different networks at once in a way that's useful for evaluating things like robustness to parameter initialization.
+If you'd like to do a hyperparameter sweep, you can use different hyperparameters for each network in the network intitialization.
+But if you're interested in getting more out of this technique, in the next section I describe how to use parallel training to learn a bootstrapped ensemble for improved uncertainty calibration.

 ## Bootstrapped ensembles